 I have to say that the kitchen rivals the living room for badass-ery.
 I mean look at that yellow door and the stained glass window, combined with the retro dining set.

-I'm also a fan of the stainless steel countertops.
+I'm also a fan of the stainless steal countertops.

 Here's a good lesson on how you can easily work a color-block look into your kitchen — paint a couple of cabinet doors and then lay down a similarly colored floor mat.

-This house is totally on the market right now for $354,000.
+This house was on the market for $354,000.
 If I were to buy it I would do whatever the hell I had to do to purchase this baby fully-furnished.
 Because OMFG this is perfection.